-- Frame Accurate Viz Comm.: Frame accurate commands through TCP (commands delayed by ring buffer and specified FAVC bias).
+- Frame Accurate Viz Comm.: Frame accurate commands through TCP (commands delayed by ringbuffer and specified FAVC bias).
 Enable only for external control that supports special frame accurate command execution.
-Used with Frame Accurate Output. - FAVC Bias: Define delay in fields, in addition to ring buffer size, for frame accurate commands via TCP or GPI.
-This is the bias in frames for the commands, if Frame Accurate Viz Comm. is set to On.
+Used with Frame Accurate Output. - FAVC Bias: Defines delay in fields, in addition to ringbuffer size, for frame accurate commands via TCP or GPI.
+This is the bias in frames for the commands, if Frame Accurate Viz Comm. is set to on.
 Allows negative values.

-• Command Field Dominance: States when to handle the commands sent to Viz Engine.
+- Command Field Dominance: States when to handle the commands sent to Viz Engine.
 For example, when set to Odd Retrace Counter, Viz Engine handles all commands on odd fields.
 Not valid in progressive video output modes.
-Options are:

-- · Always. - · Odd Retrace Counter: Execute commands at an odd retrace counter. - Even Retrace Counter: Execute commands at an even retrace counter. - · Intern.
+Options are: - · Always. - · Odd Retrace Counter: Executes commands at an odd retrace counter. - Even Retrace Counter: Executes commands at an even retrace counter. - Intern.
 Always/Extern.
-Odd: Execute commands internally always and externally at an odd retrace counter. - · Intern.
+Odd: Executes commands internally always and externally at an odd retrace counter. - Intern.
 Always/Extern.
-Even: Execute commands internally always and externally at an even retrace counter. - · On air Mouse Events: Set mouse events in On Air Mode to On or Off. - REST Webservice: Enter the port number for communication with the Viz Engine REST interface.
-The default is 0, which deactivates the Webservice.

-Note: To view the current documentation for the REST interface, go to http:// localhost:<port number>/#/documentation

-- · Install: Enter a port number and click Install to install the Webservice. - Uninstall: Remove the Webservice.

-MPORTANT!
-The Webservice does not automatically install when User Account Control (UAC) is active.
-Click Install to activate the Webservice.

-· Enable Logging: Enable Webservice logging to the Viz Console.
+Even: Executes commands internally always and externally at an even retrace counter. - · On air Mouse Events: Sets mouse events in On Air Mode to On or Off. - REST Webservice: Sets the port number for communication with the Viz Engine REST interface.
+The default is 0, which deactivates the Webservice. - ▲ Note: To view the current documentation for the REST interface, go to http://localhost:<port number>/#/documentation - · Install: Sets the port number and click Install to install the Webservice. - · Uninstall: Removes the Webservice. - ▲ IMPORTANT!
+The Webservice does not automatically install when User Account Control is active.
+Click Install to activate the Webservice. - · Enable Logging: Enables Webservice logging to the Viz Console.

-• GFX Port: Set the GFX Channel starting port number (GFX2: GFX Port+1, GFX3: GFX Port+2.
+• GFX Port: Sets the GFX Channel starting port number (GFX2: GFX Port+1, GFX3: GFX Port+2.
 For example: 55000, 55001, 55002, etc.

-5.7.2 Shared Memory Properties
+7.7.2 Shared Memory Properties

-- · Multicast IP Address: Set the address for synchronizing distributed shared memory map without a Graphic Hub. - · Multicast Port: Synchronize shared memory between all Viz Engines listening to the multicast.

-- · UDP Port: Set the UDP listening port for the shared memory input. - TCP Port: Set the TCP listening port for the shared memory input. - Debug: Enable Shared Memory logging for UDP and TCP communication. - Master Engine IP Address: Set the IP address of the master Viz Engine which holds the complete shared memory map (loaded during startup of Viz Engine). - Master Engine Port: Set the initializing port for the shared memory on startup (the command port of the master Viz Engine). - Master Poll: Enable to make a Viz Engine load the shared memory map from the master Viz Engine, through the selected communication protocol.
+- Multicast IP Address: Sets the address for synchronizing distributed shared memory map without a Graphic Hub. - Multicast Port: Synchronizes shared memory between all Viz Engines listening to the multicast. - · UDP Port: Sets the UDP listening port for the shared memory input. - · TCP Port: Sets the TCP listening port for the shared memory input. - · Debug: Enables Shared Memory logging for UDP and TCP communication. - Master Engine IP Address: Sets the IP address of the master Viz Engine which holds the complete shared memory map (loaded during startup of Viz Engine). - Master Engine Port: Sets the initializing port for the shared memory on startup (the command port of the master Viz Engine). - Master Poll: Makes a Viz Engine load the shared memory map from the master Viz Engine, through the selected communication protocol.
 Available options are: - · Inactive - · Commands - · UDP - · TCP